selimslab/selimslab.github.io/_posts/software/2020-1-15-ideas-on-software-development.md

 ---
 layout: post
-title: From UNIX to Agile
+title: From UNIX to today
-tags: tech
+tags: software
 ---

+a collection of good ideas from the industry

 ## UNIX philosophy